 Humana had published previous corporate social responsibility (CSR) reports in accordance with Global Reporting Initiative (GRI)'s G3 Sustainability Reporting Guidelines and wanted to publish its 2014 - 2015 CSR report in accordance with the new G4 Guidelines.
 Nancy served as GRI expert and CSR report writer, to support all aspects of developing Humana's CSR report (engaged by PR firm Golin).

-Qualitas Health makes Omega-3 out of algae, instead of relying on marine sources.
-Though the company's marketing efforts addressed sustainability, the company needed to update its sustainability messages and develop a marketing and engagement plan that would include and amplify new sustainability messages.
-Qualitas Health engaged Nancy to do this work, plus to write an authoritative report ("white paper") on the sustainability of their Almega PL product.
+Omega-3 producer Qualitas Health needed to update its sustainability-related messages and develop a marketing and engagement plan that would include and amplify new messages.
+Nancy updated the company's messages, and wrote a white paper on the sustainability impacts of producing the company's Almega PL product.

-Bernstein analysts covering U.S. food and U.S. foodservice were increasingly being asked difficult questions on corporate responsibility and inquiring how CSR impacted corporate valuations.
-Nancy developed a program to educate the analysts, investors, and companies regarding the importance of sustainability, the myriad of sustainability rankings, and sustainability reporting issues.
-Attendance on the conference call and subsequent transcript reads were 3x expected numbers, and Nancy continues to provide information on CSR developments and best practices.
+Bernstein analysts covering U.S. food and U.S. foodservice were being asked difficult questions on corporate responsibility and interested in how CSR impacted corporate valuations.
+Nancy developed a program to educate analysts, investors, and companies on the importance of sustainability, the myriad of sustainability rankings, and reporting issues.
+Attendance on the conference call and subsequent transcript reads were 3x expected numbers.

 Very few restaurants in the U.S. were certified under existing green restaurant standards, so the University of Chicago set up the Green Restaurant Research Team (GRRT) to consider ways to improve existing standards and also tailor them specifically for Chicago restaurants.
-As Assistant Director of the GRRT, Nancy helped guide undergraduate and graduate students to develop recommendations for new standards, through secondary research and recruiting and interviewing expert advisors.
+As Assistant Director of the GRRT, Nancy helped guide undergraduate and graduate students to develop recommendations for new standards.

 Solo Cup had made commitments related to sustainability, particularly with its Bare® line of disposable products.
-But the company did not know if the initiatives were producing business benefits that justified the resource spend.
-Solo Cup retained Nancy, together with communications firm Dix & Eaton, to assess public recognition, perceptions, and financial impacts of the company's sustainability efforts.
+But, the company did not know if the initiatives were producing business benefits that justified the resource spend.
+Nancy helped to assess public recognition, perceptions, and financial impacts of the company's sustainability efforts.

-Williams-Sonoma, Inc. always had a reputation for beautiful products, but was not focused on sustainability, causing it to miss opportunities to enhance its brand and risk critique from activists, customers, investors, and employees.
-Nancy did not have a budget or executive support for a sustainability program, but she worked at a grass-roots level to create and launch "small green steps" to "help the business by helping the environment.
-Successes included programs for composting at the corporate cafeteria; "green" specifications for store builds; collaborations with other retailers to reduce environmental impacts of freight transport; and packaging reductions.
-The initiatives had staying power and gained executive support -- they proved the company was paying attention to sustainability issues, which notably positioned the company to respond to specific activist attacks on catalog companies.
+Williams-Sonoma had not focused specifically on sustainability, causing it to miss opportunities to enhance its brand and risk critique from activists, customers, investors and employees.
+Nancy worked at a grass-roots level to develop and launch "small green steps" to "help the business by helping the environment.
+Successes included programs for composting at the corporate cafeteria; "green" specifications for store builds; broad eco-related collaborations with other retailers; and packaging reductions.
+The initiatives had staying power and gained executive support, paving the way for very broad, publicized CSR commitments.

-Start-up provider of sustainability performance reporting solutions (www.mcgindex.com) was focused exclusively on the hospitality industry.
-It saw a need and an opportunity to move into the foodservice industry, but lacked industry expertise.
-Nancy developed the business plan, product and go-to-market strategy for a new Foodservice Division.
-She led business development efforts, including initiating client pipeline and forming strategic consortium of foodservice companies, producers, and processors to address their sustainable sourcing needs.
+Start-up provider of sustainability performance reporting solutions was focused only on the hospitality industry and lacked expertise to extend into foodservice.
+Nancy developed the business plan and go-to-market strategy for a new Foodservice Division, including leading a strategic consortium of foodservice companies, producers, and processors.

-The City Council of Highland Park, IL, appoints residents to provide recommendations and support on sustainability policies, initiatives, and public engagement.
-As Vice Chair of the city's Natural Resources Commission of the City of Highland Park, IL, Nancy helped to establish themes and strategies for the city's sustainability plan, developed award-winning schools programs, and led initiatives for regulating polystyrene food ware and plastic carry-out bags.
-These and other proactive efforts caused Highland Park to be regarded as a sustainability leader and a model for other suburbs in North Shore Chicago.
+As Vice Chair of the Natural Resources Commission of the City of Highland Park, IL, Nancy helped to establish strategies for implementing the city's sustainability plan, developed award-winning schools programs, and led initiatives for regulating polystyrene food ware and plastic carry-out bags.
+These and other proactive efforts caused Highland Park to be regarded as a sustainability leader and model for other suburbs in North Shore Chicago.